Dunure castle’s sunset

 We wandered around separately for a wee while, both of us taking photos from different angles.
 I then thought that this was a perfect time of day to visit as a sunset was definitely going to be on the horizon this new year’s day!

-I wandered inside the ruin by myself.
-Alan had wandered off further up the coast to get views of the castle and the labyrinth.
+I wandered inside the castle ruins by myself as Alan was further up the coast to get views of the castle and the labyrinth.

 I walked up the metal steps, as far as I was allowed to go.
 The area below was closed off with a gate because it isn’t safe to wander here.
 Why is it that closed off areas is where I really want to go… but I know safety comes first.